MIKATRUST/Marketplace/README.md

 If you can see the metacoin site, everything should be fine, you can continue and go to the next step.
 Now you can stop the server

-### Step 3 : Inject the Marketplace project inside the limelabs-angular-box
+### Step 3 : Inject the Marketplace project inside the limelabs-angular-box truffle box
 Let's do some cleaning.
 ```sh
 cd ..